Launch Recite Me assistive technology

 The Florida Department of Transportation (FDOT) is building five new truck parking facilities along Interstate 4 (I-4) in Central Florida to address the region's critical need for safe and reliable truck parking.
 Together, the facilities will provide hundreds of new truck parking spaces and amenities that support freight movement, improve safety and help keep Florida's supply chain moving efficiently.

-• Seminole County – FPID 446445-1
+• Seminole County – Construction begins Summer 2026 (FPID 446445-1)

-• Volusia County Eastbound – FPID 446445-2
+• Volusia County Eastbound – Construction begins Summer 2026 (FPID 446445-2)

-• Volusia County Westbound – FPID 446445-4
+• Volusia County Westbound – Construction begins Summer 2026 (FPID 446445-4)

-• Osceola County – FPID 446445-5
+• Osceola County – Construction begins Early 2027 (FPID 446445-5)

 FDOT conducted a truck and freight parking Project Development and Environment (PD&E) Study along the I-4 corridor in Osceola, Orange, Seminole, and Volusia counties.
 The purpose of this project is to provide needed truck parking facilities to serve regional freight parking demand within or near the I-4 corridor and to address safety.
 The PD&E Study was conducted to identify, evaluate, and recommend viable truck and freight parking sites along or near the 75-mile I-4 corridor across these four counties.
 The PD&E Study involves engineering analysis, environmental evaluations, and public engagement to evaluate the potential effects of the proposed improvements and to identify the location and conceptual design of the Preferred Alternative for further refinement in the design phase.